tcw165/hl-anything/README.md

 Highlight Symbols, Selections, Enclosing Parens and More
 ===================================================================

+**This repo was deprecated and moved to new place, `https://github.com/hl-anything/hl-anything-emacs`.**

 Highlight things at point, selections, enclosing parentheses with different colors. **Fix grumbling issue of highlights being overridden by** `hl-line-mode` **and** `global-hl-line-mode`.

 Demo